evanfp582/Kotlin-TUI/README.md

 - [ ] ASCI ART.
 Boxes, borders, lines, cool text
 - Nested Components
 - [ ] Markdown parser
-  - so I can just turn my readme into a page in my app
+  - so I can just turn my/any readme into a page in my app
 - [ ] Bouncing ball simulation
   - I don't have a good useful case where this would be important, but I just think dealing with the math, angles, and tick rate would be an interesting challenge to solve